VarnikaMoorthy/ECommerce/README.md

-# Full Stack Developer Assessment
+# Back End Developer Assessment

 This project is part of my assessment for the Full Stack Developer role at Elite Tech Park.
 It involves developing APIs for an E-commerce website, handling different user roles (admin, staff, vendor, and user) with specific permissions and functionalities.